A Walk Up Colmer’s Hill near Bridport

 On our walk we were delighted to see a swathe of bluebells on the hillside, which I thought was unusual to see in such numbers as they usually prefer more shady woodland areas.

-After admiring the views and taking the obligatory photos, we headed back towards Symondsbury.
+After admiring the views and taking the obligatory photos, we headed back towards Symondsbury over the front of the hill.
 My friend and I were lagging behind and nearly got lost once we reached the village as we were not sure which way to turn (downhill was the answer!), but we soon caught up.

 Those who could stay headed for the Symonsbury Kitchen cafe.
 I enjoyed a very nice (if slightly pricey) coffee and flapjack.
 Dogs are allowed inside which was a great bonus, although there is seating outside as well.

 Here is a comment left on Facebook that may be of interest for anyone wanting to extend the walk, it sounds great (thank you Alan Emmett)